On this page

 Students are asked to create a persuasive text of no more than 800 words that answers the question:

-"What can the Arts do to make the world a better and happier place to live?"
+"How can social media make the world a better and happier place to live?"

 The prize is open to all year 10 students in public schools who want the opportunity to share their ideas about the world in which they live.